MR0100/clean_arch_with_bloc_demo/README.md

 # kgk

-project showcasing the hands on experience working with bloc, get_it, dartz, clean architecture and many more.
+project showcasing the hands on experience working with bloc, get_it clean architecture and many more.

 ## Dependencies Used

 1. flutter_bloc
-1. dartz
 1. get_it
 1. json_serializable
-1. equatable

 ## Project Structure